SnapperGPS/snappergps-pressure-sensor-daughterboard/README.md

 | U2           | 1        | pressure sensor  |           | MS583730BA01-50       | TE Connectivity  | LCSC     | C2887941      | $11.391 |
 | R32, R34     | 2        | 10 kΩ resistor   | 0402      | 0402WGF1002TCE        | UNI-ROYAL        | LCSC     | C25744        | $0.001  |

-Note: Most other SMD capacitors and resistors with the same value and footprint will also work.
+*Note:* Most other SMD capacitors and resistors with the same value and footprint will also work.

+*Note:* Instead of a pressure sensor from the [MS5837-30BA series](https://www.te.com/commerce/DocumentDelivery/DDEController?Action=showdoc&DocId=Data+Sheet%7FMS5837-30BA%7FB1%7Fpdf%7FEnglish%7FENG_DS_MS5837-30BA_B1.pdf%7FCAT-BLPS0017) pressure sensor, you can also use a pressure sensor from the [MS5837-02BA series](https://www.te.com/commerce/DocumentDelivery/DDEController?Action=showdoc&DocId=Data+Sheet%7FDS_MS5837-02BA01%7F10%7Fpdf%7FEnglish%7FENG_DS_DS_MS5837-02BA01_10.pdf%7F20000983-00).
+The MS5837-30BA series measures pressures up to 30 bar (~300 m depth), while the MS5837-02BA series is limited to 2 bar (10 m).
+However, it may be more suitable for measurements in air or shallow water, but you would need to adjust the firmware yourself.

 ## Assembly